Home » Recipes » Sauces + Seasonings » My Mom’s Nuoc Cham Recipe (Vietnamese Dipping Sauce)

 Jar of nuoc mam next to a small dish, half a lime and garlic.

-My Mom’s Nước Mắm Formula
+My Mom’s Nước Chấm Formula

 Bowl of nuoc mam with ingredients in the background.

-Gather Your Ingredients
+Gather Your Ingredients (And Why They Matter)

 Selecting Vietnamese Fish Sauce

-How To Make Nước Mắm (or Nước Chấm)
+How To Make Nước Chấm

-Check the color and give it a taste.
-You’re looking for a clear amber color and just the right balance of sweet, salt, and citrus.
+You’re looking for a clear amber hue and a balanced combination of sweet, salty, and bright citrus.

 Small white dish of nuoc mam next to lime and garlic.